NishantJoshi00/nishantjoshi00.github.io/content/blog/2024-01-01-lingual-odyssey.md

 {{ count_code(owner="NishantJoshi00", repo="advent-of-code-2023") }}

-If you are interested in scrutinising my code, or just bitching about it.
+If you are interested in scrutinizing my code, or just bitching about it.
 Feel free to check it out here:

 - [NishantJoshi00/advent-of-code](https://github.com/NishantJoshi00/advent-of-code-2023)